 Step 2 – How to Make Sure a Niche is Profitable

 Once you decide on a group of people you can serve, you must make sure the niche is profitable.
-An easy way to do this is to see what products are available for representation on ShareASale and Clickbank.
+An easy way to do this is to see what products are available for representation in online marketplaces such as ShareASale and Clickbank.

-Not all companies use affiliate networks such as ShareASale and Clickbank, but many choose to because it takes a lot of the hassle out of their hands.
+Not all companies use affiliate networks such as ShareASale and Clickbank.
+After all it’s fairly easy for an online shop to create its own affiliate program.
+But many choose to use a marketplace because it takes a lot of the hassle out of their hands.
 Chances are, if you find lots of products in a niche on those affiliate networks, you’ll be able to find companies you can affiliate with directly as well.

 This is also a good time to to find and test products you’d like to promote.
 While it’s tempting to hop on board with the highest converting offers, it’s important that you choose the ones that will actually help your audience.
 This means actually buying and using/learning whatever it is you plan to represent.